Clarion Alley Mural Project

 The Labor Temple Project in the Red Stone Building at 16th and Capp streets that includes a series of labor-inspired murals by Aaron Noble, Rigo 97, Susan Greene, Sebastiana Pastor, Isis Rodriguez, Chuck Sperry, Barry McGee, Carolyn Castaño, Ruby Neri, John Fadeff, Scott Williams, and Matt Day;

 CAMP's second international exchange and residency project with Yogyakarta, Indonesia Bangkit/Arise.
 In July/August 2018 five of the artists from the SF/Bay Area – Kelly Ording, Jet Martinez, Jose Guerra, Christopher Statton and Megan Wilson spent 5 – 7 weeks working with the community of Panggungharjo, painting murals and participating in public discussions rooted in a social justice framework.
 Unfortunately because of greater geopolitical circumstances, two of the Bay Area artists – Shaghayegh Cyrous and Keyvan Shovir were unable travel and to be a part of the first phase of the exchange; however, they are still very much a part of the exchange and will be traveling to Yogyakarta as soon as it is possible.
 In September/October six of the Yogyakarta artists – Nano Warsono, Bambang Toko, Ucup, Wedhar Riyadi, Vina Puspita and Harind Ndarvati spent 8 weeks in the Bay Area getting to work with our communities here.
 Sadly, one of the Indonesian artists – Codit - was unable to be a part of the current residency in San Francisco due to greater geopolitics; however, he too is still part of the exchange and will travel to San Francisco when possible.
+Additionally, a 250-page, full-color bilingual book documenting the project and including essays by participants and cultural critics from both countries is being underwritten by the Asian Art Museum and published in 2021.

 CAMP's support of over 500 artists;